surifirstpin/biplus_documentation/version.4/Acubi website.md

 #### Customer Success
 When it comes to business establishment and success, AcuBi software is an innovation that has ability to share and collaborate ideas efficiently.

+# F
-# FASTER AND SMARTER DECISION MAKING
+ER AND SMARTER DECISION MAKING

 #### Benefits of Live Data